Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 [^bug]: I couldn't even pick up scrolls of healing to heal my units.

-[^faun]: When Shadowlands, much later, introduces [more "classic" satyr-like beings](https://warcraft.wiki.gg/wiki/Sylvar), it will be a sign that they've given up on this kind of creative reimanining and are just copying D&D wholesale, from the cosmology to the creatures.
+[^faun]: When Shadowlands, much later, introduces [more "classic" satyr-like beings](https://warcraft.wiki.gg/wiki/Sylvar), it will be a sign that they've given up on this kind of creative reimagining and are just copying D&D wholesale, from the cosmology to the creatures.

 [^satyr]: This is revealed in-game in the night elf campaign, but it's also in the manual, so I might as well mention it now.